1. Overview of MCAL

 1.4.1.
 Safety Certified MCAL Modules

 MCAL is a collective package of Safety Certified Driver Modules (ASIL D/B depending on device).
-It is developed with process that is certified to be compliant with ISO 26262.
+It is developed with a process that is certified to be compliant with ISO 26262.

 1.4.2.
 CSP